 If there is a disturbance on the system:

 Stay calm and listen for instructions.
 If you are on a train or bus, wait for instructions from your driver or operator.
 If you are on a MetroLink platform, listen for announcements over the loudspeaker or from security personnel at the station.
 There are also Passenger Assist Telephones (PATs) located on the MetroLink platform next to the ticket vending machines.
 Use the PATs to ask questions or report an emergency.
 If the train or bus stops unexpectedly, do not exit the vehicle unless instructed to do so by official staff.
 If evacuation becomes necessary, carefully follow the staff’s instructions.
 If on the train, there is a Passenger Intercom located at the operator’s cab on both ends of the train with which you may talk to the train operator.
 If you need to report an emergency incident, please call 911.
+You may also call or text Metro Public Safety Department with safety concerns or to report a suspicious package, available 24/7 at

 USING TICKET VENDING MACHINES